strogo/djpcms/README.rst

  * Tagging with django-tagging_ (optional).
  * Several battery included application classes.
  * Integration of any Django app which provides ``urls.py``.
- * Extendible uniforms.
+ * Nice form layout with extendible uniforms.
- * Deployment tool using fabric_.
+ * Deployment tools using fabric_.
+ * South_ support for database migration.
  * Sitemap design.